kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 In this example:
 - The flow has a unique `id` within a `namespace`.
 Both are simple **scalar** values.
-- The `labels` are optional and can be used to add metadata to the flow, useful to filter executions.
+- The `labels` are optional and can be used to add metadata to the flow, which is useful to filter executions.
 Note how the `labels` are defined as a **map** with `key: value` pairs.
 - The `inputs` is a **list of strongly-typed variables** that can be used in the flow.
 Each input has a `name`, `type`, and `defaults` child properties.
 - The `tasks` property is a **list of tasks**, each with its `id` and `type`.
 The tasks will be executed in the order they are defined in the list.
 - The first task prints a `message` with a template variable `{{ inputs.user }}` and has a **multi-line** `description` property for an arbitrarily long markdown description to document the task.